dolenle/esp-spotify-karaoke/README.md

 - For testing I am using a 20x4 HD44780 character LCD, though eventually I'd like to use a larger LED matrix display.

 ## Known Issues
-- Use of dynamic Strings.
+- Use of dynamic Strings causing heap fragmentation.
 - Playback status updates interfere with lyric display timing
 - Large latency when fetching lyrics at the start of a new track.
 - Seeking backwards is not supported.